David A. Smith (designer): Career

 In 2012, Smith was hired by American singer songwriter John Mayer from Sony Music/Columbia Records to design an album cover for John Mayer's studio album Born and Raised.
 The cover was styled like a circa-1900 trade card.
 After completion, Mayer used the album-cover on the Ellen DeGeneres Show and the David Letterman Show.
 Besides the album cover, David Smith designed artwork for the single "Queen of California".
 He has also worked on posters and other merchandise associated with the album and single.

-Also in 2012, David Smith was commissioned by Jameson Whiskey to design a St.Patrick's Jameson Whiskey bottle for the brand.
+Also in 2012, David Smith was commissioned by Jameson Whiskey to design a St. Patrick's Jameson Whiskey bottle for the brand.
 The design, apart from being used on the limited edition bottle, was produced as a hand crafted mirror that can be seen at Jameson Experience, Midleton.

 In 2013 Smith made gold leaf glass signs for the Burberry store in Regent Street in London.
 The Ginstitute on Portobello Road, London, has received ornate gilded advertising mirrors produced by Dave Smith.
 Later in 2013, the artist worked on an album cover for the band The Kings of Leon.
-The artwork was used for the single "Beautiful War" of their album "Mechanical Bull".
-Other notable commissions in the music industry include artwork for the Band The Grateful Dead (Typography and poster) Bernie Marsden's biography book cover (Whitesnake) Wheres My Guitar.
+The artwork was used for the single "Beautiful War" of their album Mechanical Bull.
+Other notable commissions in the music industry include artwork for the band The Grateful Dead (typography and poster) and Bernie Marsden's biography book cover (Whitesnake) Wheres My Guitar.

 In 2015, Smith was invited to Disney World, Florida to talk and present to over 100 Disney Imagineers about his philosophy on design across Europe, as well as his Victorian style lettering he has become famous for.
 In 2015 Smith designed the bottle artwork for Booth's Gin.

 In 2016, Smith made a commission for John Mayer and PRS Guitars to design a hand-signed sticker in the f-hole of a special Limited Edition run of Private Stock named the “Super Eagle” guitar.

 In 2019, Smith hand designed the monograms for the Limited Edition guitars made for The Dropkick Murphys made by Duesenberg Guitars.
-In 2019 Smith created and designed the Album Cover for the Kris Barras Band.
-Light it Up.
+In 2019 Smith created and designed the album cover for the Kris Barras Band's Light It Up.

 Smith was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to reversed glass ornamental artistry.